srvanrell/ranking-table-tennis/README.rst

 Rating points aim at tracking the relative skill level of players.
 Their computation is based on the outcomes of one-versus-one matches.

-Check github repository for updated documentation
+Check github repository for updated documentation.